 3. Setting An Unrealistic Price For Your House

 To enhance your chances of a rapid sale, you must set the proper asking price.
 Keep in mind that our agent's comparative market study will be critical in choosing a reasonable asking price.
 Buyers will go to great lengths to uncover your home's true value, so be a wise seller and set a reasonable price.
-You may believe your property is worth more, but if you price it according to comparable homes in your neighbourhood, you will not be disappointed.
+You may believe your property is worth more, but if you price it according to comparable homes in your neighborhood, you will not be disappointed.

 4. Expecting The Asking Price

 It needs to be noted that any smart buyer will haggle over the asking price.
-You must master the art of negotiating if you want to finalise the deal.
+You must master the art of negotiating if you want to finalize the deal.
 Many homeowners sell their houses at a price that will appeal to purchasers while still allowing for some negotiation room.
 When you're attempting to sell a house for a good price but don't care about the timeline, this technique can be effective.
 Our selling agents can assist you in determining the appropriate price and handling the discussions.

 5. Selling During Winter Months